 Midwood sits at the south-central part of Brooklyn and creates the perfect blend between urban and suburban.
 It is a quiet suburban-like neighborhood that is a great fit for everyone.
 The neighborhood is home to notable attractions such as Brooklyn College, Brooklyn Center for Performing Arts and Kent Theater.
 Residents take advanatge of Midwood’s great shopping options on Kings Highway, Avenue J, Avenue M, Flatbush, Nostrand and Coney Island Avenues.
 Midwood is accessible by 2, 5, B and Q train lines along with local and express bus lines that serves residents commuting to and from the neighborhood.

-- You'll fall in love withThe tree-lined streets and commerical avenues that collide to create this welcoming neighborhood.
+- You'll fall in love withTree-lined streets and commercial avenues

-- The LifestyleThe suburban feel of this tight-knit community makes it feel like you are a world away from Manhattan.
+- The LifestyleThe suburban feel of this tight-knit community.

-- What to expect Living in Midwood means you will live at the center of everything.
+- What to expect At the center of Brooklyn.

 - Kings Highway

 - Flatbush Avenue

 Located in southern brooklyn

 Grand Central 52m by train, 46m by car